ClusterM/fdskey/README.md

 After the first boot, press and hold the **left** button for 3 seconds to access the service menu.
 There, you can select the OLED display controller type (change it if the display shows a corrupted image) and check some system information.

 ## Device usage
 Format a microSD card to FAT/FAT32/exFAT and put some .fds files on it.
-Insert a microSD card into a FDSKey, insert a FDSKey into a RAM Adaptor's cable instead of a real disk drive and turn on a Famicom.
+Insert a microSD card into a FDSKey, insert a FDSKey into a RAM Adaptor's cable instead of a physical disk drive and turn on a Famicom.
 You can hotplug a FDSKey when Famicom is already on too, it's ok.

 Now you can navigate through the FDSKey interface using the buttons. **Left** button usually means **back**, **right** button usually means **OK** and **up**/**down** are used to select something (file, disk side, etc.) Also, you can long press the **left** button in the file browser to directly return to the main menu from a subfolder, and long press the **right** button to open the file properties menu.